vpietri/magento2-developer-quickdevbar/README.md

 ## Overview

-✨ With the Magento 2.4.7 compatibility, and the vanilla javascript refactoring comes the compatibility with Hyvä and Breeze themes.
+✨ With the vanilla javascript refactoring comes the compatibility with Hyvä and Breeze themes.

 🎁 Till compatible with Full page cache and fit coding standard :sparkles:
 Functionalities like VarDumper are unforced and SQL profiler backtrace is only on demand.
 See more [Changelog](doc/Changelog.md) .

 ## Requirement

-Supported versions: Magento 2.4.x till 2.4.7 but should work with lower version.
+Supported versions: Magento 2.4.x till 2.4.8 but should work with lower version.
 See composer.json for other requirements.

 ## About